| monthly family guide |

 - St. Jacobs Farmers’ Market strolls.
 Grab a coffee, browse the market, and let the kids wander - an easy slow-morning outing.

-- Splash pads opening later in the month (weather dependent).
-A simple “pack towels and go” option once the weather warms up.
+- Splash pads.
+A simple “pack towels and go” option.

 Free Library Programs (KW Libraries)